Zequez/logseq-vault/pages/Scarcity Work Talk.md

 		- How can you unfold your value wherever you go
 	- Ricardo
 		- We have to talk with our feelings
-		-
+		- We don't identify with the feelings; if we do we become stuck -
 		-
 -